 I know I have numerous personality quirks – if this is the right phrase – as most of us do, that have caused me to be who I am since childhood.

-However, putting these peculiarities aside, there are still after effects from my breakdown in 2006.
+However, putting these peculiarities aside, there are still after effects from my breakdown (the mental health and well-being issues) in 2006.
 The most obvious – well, at least to me – is that I don’t remember my dreams (although I occasionally do).
 This could of course be blamed on my sleeping patterns, but I personally believe it to be a protective mental “shutdown” mechanism that shielded me from the nightmares (plus the nicer dreams) of old.
 And now of today.

 Followed by “unnatural perspiration” (TMI I know) that occurs in certain situations – being around groups of people, doing DIY-type jobs (rather oddly), and even while sitting at my desk typing as I’m now doing.
 I’m hopeful it will go, at least for a while, the next time I get to spend two weeks chilling by a pool.
 But for now, the solution is a wardrobe full of Under Armour t-shirts.